 What are the primary estate planning challenges currently surrounding NFTs?

 Technology changes faster than the law, and estate planning is broadly adapting to the “digital deluge” of our era — such as the legal issues surrounding executors and trustees accessing financial information stored on digital platforms.
-While the Revised Uniform Fiduciary Access to Digital Assets Act (RUFADAA), which has been enacted in 46 states at the time of writing2, provides some help and guidance surrounding these issues, it unfortunately does very little to address the issues and risks associated with the administration of estates and trusts that hold fully digital assets like cryptocurrency and NFTs.
+Nearly every state, including the District of Columbia, has adopted or is considering some form of digital asset protection.
+For example, the Revised Uniform Fiduciary Access to Digital Assets Act (RUFADAA) has been adopted by the vast majority of states.
+While the RUFADAA provides some help and guidance surrounding these issues, it unfortunately does very little to address the issues and risks associated with the administration of estates and trusts that hold fully digital assets like cryptocurrency and NFTs.
 Indeed, they are expressly excluded from the definition of the term “digital asset” in the RUFADAA.

-For those who hold NFTs or other digital assets that exist solely on a blockchain, keep detailed records of the assets you own, the digital wallets in which they are stored and the crypto key that your fiduciary will need to access, secure, value and liquidate or transfer those assets as soon as possible following death.
-Perform due diligence to ensure that you are using reputable wallets, exchanges, brokerages and apps, and broadly adhere to established best cybersecurity practices, such as unique passwords and two-factor authentication, where possible.
+For those who hold NFTs or other digital assets that exist solely on a blockchain, keep detailed records of the assets you own, the digital wallets in which they are stored and the crypto key that your fiduciary will need to access, secure, value and liquidate or transfer those assets as soon as possible following death or incapacity.
+To ensure your digital assets are secure, you will need to confirm that you are using reputable wallets, exchanges, brokerages and apps, and broadly adhere to established best cybersecurity practices, such as unique passwords and two-factor authentication, where possible.

-Additionally, remain aware that fully digital assets such as cryptocurrency and NFTs are, in the scheme of things, new — and the rules surrounding their tax treatment continue to evolve.
-The recently passed Infrastructure Investment and Jobs Act, for example, included new provisions requiring brokers to file a 1099-B form identifying customers, as well as businesses and exchanges to report transactions of more than $10,000.
+Additionally, remain aware that fully digital assets such as cryptocurrency and NFTs are still relatively new, and the rules surrounding their tax treatment continue to evolve.
+In recent years, for example, the Internal Revenue Service has added to the first page of income tax returns a requirement in which taxpayers must disclose if they received or exchanged digital assets.
+And in 2021, the Infrastructure Investment and Jobs Act included new provisions requiring brokers to file a 1099-B form identifying customers, as well as businesses and exchanges, to report transactions of more than $10,000.
 While these provisions are being challenged in Congress and will ultimately be subject to interpretation by the Treasury Department, continued regulation surrounding fully digital assets is likely.